Ring of Fire Photography Tutorial

 I learned the ring of fire photography technique a while back but it was really hard to find a good tutorial online of how to do it.
 It’s one of my favorite ways to add some flair to a photo session so I wanted to share it with you all.
 If you’re a photographer, this is fun technique you can try at your next shoot, and if you’re not, then just ask me to create an image like this for your next session!

-Step 1: Get the supplies
+Step 1: Get the correct supplies

-Step 2: Pick the right lens
+Step 2: Pick the right photography lens

-Tip #4: Partially block your light source
+Step 4: Partially block your light source

 What I’ve noticed about sun placement is that this works best when the sun is being blocked partly by something (horizon line, a tree, a building, leaves, etc).

-Tip #5: Try different placements
+Step 5: Try different placements

 I love that this one turned out looking like a rainbow over them.
-This was my 85mm at F1.8
+This was my 85mm at F1.8 and a copper pipe

-85mm at F2.0
+85mm at F1.8

 Using the Ring of Fire technique not at sunset